bengfarrell/rgf-blog/content/blog/2016-03-29-ivy-room-albany-review.md

 \--left me wishing I’d gone ahead and splurged on spiced rum like I usually do.
 In other words, standard well drinks!
 You may yearn for more character, but if you aren’t paying for it, don’t expect it.
 Ivy Room does have an impressive line-up of the usual local craft distillery suspects, so it’s easy to kick your drink up a notch in terms of quality.
 And the beer drinkers in our group were quite happy with their drafts.

-I look forward to coming back to Ivy Room for live music sometime soon -- how could I not find this place endearing when it offers as wall art a portrait of David Bowie, a landscape oil painting that came straight from everyone’s grandmother’s living room, and a canoe?
+I look forward to coming back to Ivy Room for live music sometime soon—how could I not find this place endearing when it offers as wall art a portrait of David Bowie, a landscape oil painting that came straight from everyone’s grandmother’s living room, and a canoe?
 Their grand opening party is this Saturday, 4/2/2016.

 [![Chicken the Gourmez Rating 3/5 Average](http://s3.amazonaws.com/thegourmez-wpmedia/2009/02/rating_chicken11.gif)](http://s3.amazonaws.com/thegourmez-wpmedia/2009/02/rating_chicken11.gif)